opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 - `_collateral`: asset that is held as collateral against short/written options

-- `_isPut`: is this a put option, if not it is a call
+- `_isPut`: True if a put option, False if a call option

 ### Function `whitelistCollateral(address _collateral) external`

-whitelist a collateral address, can only be called by owner
+allows the owner to whitelist a collateral address

-function can only be called by owner
+can only be called from the owner address

 #### Parameters: